Home

 "What objectives have you set for this year, what steps have you taken to ensure that you are on track?"

-Answer Guidelines : Show your ability to plan ahead, determine priorities, establish schedules and manage deadlines.
 Describe how you have effectively managed competing priorities, multi-tasked and achieved the necessary outcomes.

-Learn and Apply new information/skills
+Learn and apply new information

 The internship interview will explore your ability to learn quickly and willingly.